 Entrepreneurs: Nicholas Galekovic

-The Official Beard Bib Beard Hair Catcher Apron, catches ALL your Beard, Mustache, Sideburns, Goatee and hair trimmings to allow an easy disposal No Mess, No Clogged Drains, NO MORE CLEANING, Works with any beard trimmer.
+The Official Beard Bib Beard Hair Catcher Apron, catches ALL your Beard, Mustache, Sideburns, Goatee and hair trimmings to allow easy disposal No more mess or cleaning, no clogged drains, and works with any beard trimmer.

-Designed with a self packing pouch to easily stow away on the go when traveling.
-You can even use as a dopp bag for your grooming and beard accessories making it the perfect beard kit for ultimate beard growth and beard maintenance multi tool
+Designed with a self-packing pouch, when traveling, to easily stow away on the go.
+You can even use as a dopp bag for your grooming and beard accessories making it the perfect beard kit for ultimate beard growth and beard maintenance multi-tool

 Entrepreneurs: Antonio Adams

 Village Scholarships funds education for students and provides tax benefits for donors.
-Set-up a free profile today to start the fundraising process.
+To start the fundraising process, set up a free profile today.
 Their crowdfunding website was in the early stages and has made no money.

-With the help of his sister Tasha, Antonio made his own crowdfunding site, Village Scholarships.
-The Village Scholarships database is a great management tool that keeps your fundraising efforts on track.
-It matches you with potential donors, and helps you set realistic goals.
+Antonio made his own crowdfunding site, with the help of his sister Tasha, called Village Scholarships.
+The Village Scholarships database keeps your fundraising efforts on track and it is a great management tool.
+It matches you with potential donors and helps you set realistic goals.

 By cultivating the best parts of crowdfunding, targeted philanthropy, educational scholarships, matching funds, customized advertising and community stewardship, we will revolutionize the current scholarship industry.
-Our product democratizes both scholarships giving and receiving combining even small gifts into micro-scholarships and creating scholarship opportunities not just for elite students, athletes and performers but for everyone based on their home state, academic institution, major, academic status, interest or special circumstances.
+Their product democratizes both scholarship giving and receiving combining even small gifts into micro-scholarships.
+It also creates scholarship opportunities not just for performers and athletes, elite students, but for everyone based on their home state, major, academic status, academic institution, interest or special circumstances.